AGENTS

 ## When to use `install`

-* You need a deterministic browser binary for CI, automation, or team-consistent local runs.
+* You need a consistent, repeatable browser binary for continuous integration (CI), automation, or team-consistent local runs.

-* You want Chrome for Testing instead of relying on whatever system Chrome is installed.
+* You want Chrome for Testing instead of relying on whatever Chrome version your system has installed.

 * You are setting up cross-browser testing with managed Firefox or Edge runtimes.